agoramachina/Etternal-Love/README.md

-## Etternal Love: an Etterna theme based off the "Simply Love" Stepmania theme
+## Etternal Love: an Etterna theme inspired by the "Simply Love" Stepmania theme

 ### Transferring Player Preferences